-Scoliosis is a condition in which the spine bends to the side abnormally; either to the right or left.
-The curvature can be moderate to severe.
-Any part of the spine can be bent in scoliosis; but the most common regions are the chest area (thoracic scoliosis) or the lower part of the back (lumbar scoliosis).
+Scoliosis is a condition that causes the spine to curve to the side.
+It can affect any part of the spine, but the most common regions are the chest area (thoracic scoliosis) and the lower section of the back (lumbar scoliosis).

-- Ribcage is not symmetrical; ribs may be at different heights
+- The ribcage is not symmetrical - the ribs may be at different heights

 - One hip is more prominent than the other